w3c/ServiceWorker/advanced_topics.md

 _*NOTE: Be mindful that these are global imports running in the context of your app's origin.
 Like cross-origin scripts included in your app, scripts imported into your controller run with full authority to do everything your controller can -- which is pretty much everything. `importScripts()` only from those you trust!*_

+It's also good to know what counts as an "update" to the controller script: when the browser re-fetches the main script, it ignores HTTP heuristic caching and goes all the way to the network, requesting the controller directly from the server and bypassing HTTP caches.
+Upon getting a new response, the returned script it checked to see if it is byte-for-byte identical.
+Only when not byte-for-byte identical is the controller considered "updated".
+Scripts required by `importScripts()` are fetched and validated in the same way, at the same time, but updates to them are not considered to trigger the "ugprade dance" the same way that an update to the main controller does.

+The rule then is that if you'd like to update the behavior of controllers, you should update some of the contents of the controller script itself -- even if it's just a small increment to the version number.

 ### If You Liked It, You Should Have Put Some SSL On It

 Controllers are in effect all the time, but really come into their own when offline.
 But "offline" is incredibly hard to define, it turns out.
 Think of the last time you were in a hotel lobby, coffee shop, or airport where some sign advertised "Free WiFi!", only to present you with a captive portal demanding an email address (all the better to spam you with!) or worse, some form of payment to do anything but view some marketing site for the place *you're already in* (but starting to want to leave).